 Once you are up and running, you would need to re-calibrate your rating model every once in a while.
 The importance and weights of certain factors in your model will change in time, so you cannot use the same numbers forever, even if they made sense in the beginning.
 Furthermore, you will probably need to update your ratings after every game, so there is no way around finding a way to regularly update your data.

 To do this you will probably need some sort of scraping mechanism or a good API.
 Even if you have a good source of data in a user-friendly format, downloading and inserting your data manually every week would be burdensome.
 A scraping script itself tends to require maintenance, as web pages change their layout so you might need to adjust your script accordingly every now and then.
-You must also comply with the rules declared by the website hosting the data in order not to get banned.
+You must also comply with the rules of the website hosting the data so they don’t ban you.

-You must pay attention to the quality of the data you are working with, especially if it is data given for free.
+The quality of the data you are working with is an important aspect to take care off.
+Especially if you get the data for free.
 There might be gaps or straight up wrong numbers in your data and you need to find a way to validate and correct such data points.

 Having done all this, you can re-calibrate your rating model on preset intervals, or even better, dynamically update your numbers after each game.
 In this way you will have your ratings and the rest of the model parameters always up to date.